openedx/event-routing-backends/README.rst

 -----------------

 Contributions are very welcome.
-Please read `How To Contribute <https://github.com/openedx/edx-platform/blob/master/CONTRIBUTING.rst>`__ for details.
-Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for all Open edX projects.
+Please read `How To Contribute <https://github.com/openedx/.github/blob/master/CONTRIBUTING.md>`__ for details. should be followed for all Open edX projects.

 The pull request description template should be automatically applied if you are creating a pull request from GitHub.
 Otherwise you